bagder/daniel.haxx.se/about.md

 *everything* that is curl related.

 As with everything, given enough time it might turn into something quite good.
-Nine years later the book consists of 114,000 words and when rendered as a PDF it has more than 550 pages.
+Nine years later the book consisted of 114,000 words and when rendered as a PDF it had more than 550 pages.

 ## Second best developer in Sweden